 Day 2.
 Lago Escondido and Garibaldi Pass

-After breakfast we will head east along the National Route No. 3 highway beyond the city, where the landscape changes drastically to include mountain ranges, valleys, peat bogs, beaver dams, as well as various beech forests.
+After breakfast we will head east along the National Route No. 3 highway beyond the city, where the landscape changes drastically to include mountain ranges, valleys, peat bogs, beaver dams, and various beech forests.
 On the Garibaldi Pass (430 meters/1419 feet above sea level) we will hike above the treeline to search for the localized White-bellied Seedsnipe.
 This bird can be hit-and-miss at times, and if we miss it today we will have another shot on our final morning.
 Other noteworthy species we hope to encounter today include Rock Shag, Imperial Shag, Kelp Goose, Upland Goose, Fuegian Steamer Duck, Flying Steamer Duck, Crested Duck, Chiloe Wigeon, Turkey Vulture, Andean Condor, Black-chested Buzzard-Eagle, Southern Crested Caracara, White-throated Caracara, Chimango Caracara, Chilean Skua, Grey-flanked Cinclodes, Buff-winged Cinclodes, Thorn-tailed Rayadito, Ochre-naped Ground Tyrant, Dark-faced Ground Tyrant, White-crested Elaenia, Austral Thrush, and Yellow-bridled Finch.

 Overnight: Hotel Tolkeyen, Ushuaia.